raymond-jgler/java-class-jacksonizer/README.md

-# Welcome to Java Class Annotatable Constructor Templater !
+# Welcome to Java Class Jacksonizer !

 >If tons of existing Java classes need to be provided with configurable annotations - required from most modern (de)serialization libraries, [Jackson]( https://github.com/FasterXML/jackson) for e.g,